isaiah/jubilee/README.md

 Examples
 --------

-Assume necessary javascript files are loaded in the page, start jubilee in a rack application with:
+Assume necessary javascript files are loaded in the page (they can be found [here](https://github.com/isaiah/jubilee/tree/master/examples/client)), start jubilee in a rack application with:

 ```
 $ jubilee --eventbus /eventbus